Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

     - Monolith should see the actor from even farther away compared to other NPCs.
     - Once a NPC got it by a bullet shot from the actor, the whole squad associated to the victim should be alerted and try to seek the actor.

+- Complete support of Perk Based Artefacts with the GAMMA damage systems thanks to etapomom / momopate!
+    - Redesign and rebalance of some perk artefacts.
+    - Artefacts description should actually match the math running behind.

 - Teivaz's Exo Item Use Animations ported to Anomaly for medkits, injectors, defense boosters and glucose shots.
 This essentially makes exos able to use important healing items much faster.

 - Once a body is looted by an NPC, it stays looted independently of the NPCs fate.